operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ---
 title: Prometheus Monitoring
-description: This tutorial explains how Prometheus can be used to monitor the targets/endpoints.
+description: This tutorial explains how Prometheus can be used to monitor the targets/endpoints and check metrics on Grafana dashboard.
 ---

 ### Monitoring using Prometheus and Grafana